Luker501/WebsiteNodejsBlockchain/WithQuorum/README.md

 You will need to startup the Quorum blockchain and deploy the SimpleStorage.sol contract.

-Find the address of the deployed contract and add it to:
+Find the address of the deployed contract and add it to the following part of the server.js code:

 ```javascript
 var contractAddress = '0x1349f3e1b8d71effb47b840594ff27da7e603d17';